Experience wild salmon fishing at a private island in the south coast of iceland - Nature and Food

 Come visit my private island in a glacial river.
 Participate in catching wild salmon in the tradition of local farmers, using a net.
 Experience the sustainable and restricted island in the wide and historic glacier river.
 Get close to the Island’s unspoiled nature and participate in island life for either a full day of activities and dinner or experience it several days and nights staying in a yurt.

-For accommodation, three private Yurts are available and each can sleep two adults and two children (free of charge for children).
+For accommodation, three private Yurts are available and each can sleep two adults and two children.

-- One night in a Yurt for 2 people: ISK 33,000 per person, dinner experience and breakfast included.
+One night in a Yurt for 2 adults and 2 children: ISK 33,000 per adult, ISK 16,000 for 1 child and 1 child at no cost.
+Dinner experience and breakfast included.

-You can choose to rent one individual Yurt, or all three for exceptional privacy and seclusion.
+You can choose to rent a single Yurt, or all three for exceptional privacy and seclusion.
 For an extra-special experience, guests can rent the big/main yurt as a private entity.
 Tailored to both personal preferences and every group’s individual dynamic, each visit is sure to be unique; and every visitor is free to go and explore the island on their own.

 Come lie in the tall grasses and experience the true sense of seclusion and peacefulness that my island has to offer.
 The island is a place of stunning beauty, untouched by modern development.